bleech/visual-regression-tests/readme.txt

 * Set up a redirect from this page to your desired URL.
 * Configure a test for this page.
 The screenshotter will follow the redirect.

+= My screenshots only contain a block screen from my firewall.
+What can I do? =

+If you are using a firewall that blocks our screenshot service, you can whitelist the IP addresses of our service.

+For Cloudflare, you can whitelist the IP addresses of our service by following these steps:

+1. Log in to your Cloudflare account.
+2. Go to **Security -> WAF**.
+3. Click on **Tools**.
+4. In the **IP Access Rules** box enter the IP address (`49.13.14.240`) of our service.
+5. Select **Allow** from the action dropdown.
+6. Enter VRTs as the note.
+7. Click on the **Add** button.

 == Installation ==

 = INSTALL VRTS WITHIN WORDPRESS =